McDonald/Dunn Forest (Peavy & Chip Ross) Area

 Click here for the latest OSU updates.

-The McDonald/Dunn Forest area has a long history in its relationship to mountain biking, largely due to being conveniently located adjacent to the City of Corvallis.
-In reality, there are five separate land areas: McDonald Forest (South), Peavy Arboretum (North-East), Dunn Forest (North), Chip Ross (East), and an island of land operated by Starker Forests in the center of the McDonald Forest.
+The McDonald-Dunn Forest area has a long history in its relationship to mountain biking, largely due to being conveniently located adjacent to the City of Corvallis.
+In reality, there are five separate land areas: McDonald Forest (South), Peavy Arboretum (North-East), Dunn Forest (North), Chip Ross (East).
 The McDonald Forest, Dunn Forest, and Peavy Arboretum are managed by OSU, while Chip Ross is managed by the City of Corvallis.
-Due to the number of land managers and number of visitors to the area, relationship with the mountain biking community has been an evolving process.
+There is also a sect of land owned and managed by Starker Forests, known as Alder Creek (West).
+Prior to 2023, there was an island of land operated by Starker Forests in the center of the McDonald Forest, which has since been transferred to OSU ownership.
+Due to the number of land managers and number of visitors to the area, the relationship between land managers and trail users has been an evolving process.
+Since its founding, Team Dirt has worked hard to serve as a single, unified organization to work with land managers on trail development and maintenance, and to also address areas of contention.

 There are five main parking areas, depending upon your desired starting location.
 The Oak Creek Gate, is the main access point for the McDonald Forest and is often where build days are scheduled to meet.
 The Chip Ross Access Gate, is attached to the City of Corvallis.
 The Lewisburg Saddle, offers a convenient access to both McDonald Forest and Peavy Arboretum.
 The Soap Creek Gate, offers access to the northern part of the McDonald Forest.
 Finally, the Peavy Arboretum parking lot gives access to the seasonal arboretum.